ml-cvd-prediction/ml-cvd-prediction.github.io/proposal.md

 ✅Dataset Link (if applicable)

-Problem Definition: Identify a problem and motivate the need for a solution.

 ## Problem Definition
+Identify a problem and motivate the need for a solution.

 ✅Problem

 ✅Motivation